Evidence of the disorder-independent electron-phonon scattering time in thin NbN films: Appendix B: variation of in ultrathin NbN films

-Here we discuss the correlation between $T_c$ and $R_s^{300K}$, shown in~\autoref{fig4}.
-The suppression of $T_c$ with the increase of $R_s^{300K}$ can be related to two different, but not mutually exclusive effects.
-The first effect results from a decrease of electronic screening, which enhances e-e repulsion and partially cancels the e-ph mediated attractive interaction.
-This fermionic effect leads to a mechanism described in Ref.~\cite{Finkelstein94}.
-The second effect comes from the decrease in superfluid density~\cite{Tinkham}.
-However, the experimental values of $n$ at the normal state indicate that the latter mechanism is less important for the films under study.
-As shown in~\autoref{fig4}, the experimental values of $T_c$ follow predictions of the Finkelstein's theory~\cite{Finkelstein94}:
+Here we discuss the correlation between $T_c$ and $k_Fl$, shown in~\autoref{fig_7}.
+The breakdown of the superconductivity with the increase of disorder can be related to two different, but not mutually exclusive effects~\cite{Sacepe2020}.
+The first effect results from a decrease of electronic screening, which enhances the e-e repulsion and partially cancels the e-ph mediated attractive interaction.
+This fermionic effect leads to a mechanism described in Ref.~\cite{Finkelstein94,Antonenko2020}.
+The second effect comes from the disorder-induced decrease in superfluid density, which makes a superconductor susceptible to phase fluctuations~\cite{Raychaudhuri_2021, Dutta_2022}.
+The latter is known as a bosonic mechanism.

-where $g = e^2R_s^{300K}/(2\pi^2 \hbar)$ and $\gamma = \ln[\hbar/(k_BT_{c0}\tau)]$, where $T_{c0}$ is the critical temperature in bulk material.
-It is instructive to note that this description of suppression of $T_c$ relates to 2D diffusive nature of electron motion, which relies on the following hierarchy of length scales $l\ll d\ll \xi$~\cite{Antonenko2020}.
-In this paradigm, the enhancement of disorder is related to increase of the normal-state resistance, which is mainly determined by elastic scattering, $R_s\propto(k_Fl)^{-1}(k_Fd)^{-1}$~\cite{Antonenko2020}.
-The experimental data is in good agreement with Eq.~\ref{Eq1} at the fitting parameters $\tau\approx 0.35$\,fs, $g\approx 7.29$ and $T_{c0}= 15$\,K, see the black dashed line.
-These fitting parameters are close to previously reported values for NbN films~\cite{Mondal2011,Chand2012, Noat2013}.
-The dependence of $T_c$ and $R_s^{300K}$ can be described more accurately if we use the experimental values of $\tau$, which correspond to increase of $g$ from 6.6 to 7.8.
-The value of $g\gg 1$ indicates that NbN undergo comparably strong disorder and strong electronic interactions.
+As shown in~\autoref{fig_7}, the suppression of $T_c$ follows the expectations of the fermionic mechanism, which can be expressed in the following form~\cite{Antonenko2020}: